hyosubkim/NESC_3505_textbook/syllabus.md

 **Plagiarism of any form will result in serious penalties, up to and including failure of the course.**

+## University Policies
+UBC provides resources to support student learning and to maintain healthy lifestyles but recognizes that sometimes crises arise and so there are additional resources to access including those for survivors of sexual violence.
+UBC values respect for the person and ideas of all members of the academic community.
+Harassment and discrimination are not tolerated nor is suppression of academic freedom.
+UBC provides appropriate accommodation for students with disabilities and for religious observances.
+UBC values academic honesty and students are expected to acknowledge the ideas generated by others and to uphold the highest academic standards in all of their actions.
+Details of the policies and how to access support are available on the [UBC Senate website](https://senate.ubc.ca/policies-resources-support-student-success/).

 ## Attribution

-Portions of this syllabus, most notably the Policies section, have been copied and adapted from the syllabus for another data science course at UBC (DSCI 100), which are in turn based on [UBC MDS Policies](https://ubc-mds.github.io/policies/) and [UBC's Campus-wide Policies and Regulations](https://vancouver.calendar.ubc.ca/campus-wide-policies-and-regulations).
+Portions of this syllabus, most notably the Policies section, have been adapted from the syllabus for UBC's DSCI 100 course, which in turn is based on [UBC MDS Policies](https://ubc-mds.github.io/policies/) and [UBC's Campus-wide Policies and Regulations](https://vancouver.calendar.ubc.ca/campus-wide-policies-and-regulations).
+Information regarding DataCamp was adapted from Prof. Aaron Newman of Dalhousie University's [Neural Data Science course](https://neural-data-science.github.io/NESC_3505/).